Chymyst/chymyst-core/README.md

 # Overview of `JoinRun`

-To get started, begin with this [tutorial introduction](docs/chymyst00.md).
+To get started, begin with this [tutorial introduction](http://winitzki.github.io/joinrun-scala/chymyst00.html).
-(I do not recommend reading the [Wikipedia page on Join Calculus](https://en.wikipedia.org/wiki/Join-calculus) since it is likely to only confuse you.)

 I gave a presentation on an early version of `JoinRun` at [Scala by the Bay 2016](https://scalaebythebay2016.sched.org/event/7iU2/concurrent-join-calculus-in-scala).
 See the [talk video](https://www.youtube.com/watch?v=jawyHGjUfBU) and these [talk slides revised for the current version of `JoinRun`](https://github.com/winitzki/talks/raw/master/join_calculus/join_calculus_2016_revised.pdf).

 There is some [technical documentation for `JoinRun` library](docs/joinrun.md).

 ## Comparison: JC vs. actor model